Manny Diaz (Florida politician): Later career

 Díaz left office in 2009 because of term limits.
 In the spring of 2010, Díaz was an IOP Fellow at the Kennedy School of Government at Harvard.
 Today Díaz is a partner at Lydecker Díaz, LLP in Miami.

 On January 22, 2014, Diaz and four other attorneys from his law firm, Lydecker Diaz, filed papers to represent Walmart in its battle to build in Midtown Miami.

+In 2018, Diaz was considered a possible candidate in the Democratic primary for the United States House of Representatives in Florida's 27th congressional district, but declined to run.

 On November 23, 2020, Diaz declared his campaign for chair of the Florida Democratic party.
 He has been endorsed by Mike Bloomberg, whom he supported when Bloomberg ran for president.
 He was elected as Chair of the Florida Democratic Party; he resigned within two years in a letter "replete with excuses" after the "Florida Democrats suffer[ed] some of their worst losses ever" in the 2022 midterm elections.

 Personal life

-Diaz is married to Robin Smith and has four children and three grandchildren.
-His son, Manny, is the head coach of the football team at Duke University, the former defensive coordinator for the Penn State Nittany Lions football team and is the former head coach for the Miami Hurricanes football team.
-His daughter, Natalie, recently received her master's degree in public health with honors from Florida International University.
-His son, Robert, is pursuing a political science degree.
-His daughter, Elisa, received her Juris Doctor in June of 2021 from the Florida International University College of Law.
-His grandchildren are Colin, Gavin, and Manny Jr.
+Diaz is married to Robin Smith and has four children.
+His son, Manny, is the head coach of the football team at Duke University.